 \subsection{Electron-Electron Interaction}

-For metallic systems or systems with itinerant electrons in general, the long-range Coulomb interaction, i.e., electron-electron scattering is important on ultrashort timescales such as those of the demagnetization process, and we therefore need to include their effect.~\cite{zhukov_gw_2005, bonitz1996numerical}.
-The interaction vertex is shown in the sketch in Fig.~\ref{fig:electron-electron_scattering_image}.
+For metals and systems with itinerant electrons in general, electron-electron scattering processes are important on ultrashort timescales, such as those of the demagnetization process, and we therefore need to include their effect~\cite{zhukov_gw_2005, bonitz1996numerical}.
+Since the coupling to the lattice plays an important role as a sink of angular momenmtum in connection with Coulomb and phonon scattering, we assume for the electron-electron scattering in the following that the Bloch states are not pure spin states because of spin-orbit coupling, but still label them by their largest spin component~$\sigma$.
+The interaction vertex for this case is shown in Fig.~\ref{fig:electron-electron_scattering_image}.

 At the level corresponding to our treatment of electron-magnon scattering, one finds that the spin dependent equation of motion due to electron-electron interaction for the distribution functions $n_{\bvec{k}\sigma}$ at wave vector $\bvec{k}$ in band $\sigma$ can be expressed in the form~\cite{krauss2009ultrafast} \begin{widetext}